iver-wharf/rfcs/_published/0026-v2-go-modules-release.md

 ### Counter-recommendation decisions

-Contrary to some of the official Go recommendations, we do not apply any of the following strategies:
+Contrary to some of the official Go recommendations, our practices are:

 - :warning: No duplicating code into subdirectories, where v1 would be kept at `<repo_root>/` and v2 would be kept at `<repo_root>/v2/`.
 This breaks